OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

-## Troubleshooting

-1. If you are testing your add-in in Office on Windows, you should enable **[runtime logging](../testing/troubleshoot-manifest.md#use-runtime-logging-to-debug-your-add-in)** to troubleshoot issues with your add-in's XML manifest file, as well as several installation and runtime conditions.
-Runtime logging writes `console.log` statements to a log file to help you uncover issues.

-2. Your add-in will not load if one or more custom functions conflicts with a previously registered add-in's custom functions.
-In this case, you can either remove the existing add-in, or if you encounter this error while developing an add-in, you can specify a different namespace name in your manifest.
-For more information, see [Custom functions overview](custom-functions-overview.md#manifest-file).

-3. To report feedback to the Excel Custom Functions team about this method of troubleshooting, send the team feedback.
-To do this, select **File | Feedback | Send a Frown**.
-Sending a frown will provide the necessary logs to understand the issue you are hitting.

 ## Associating function names with JSON metadata

 As described in the [custom functions overview](custom-functions-overview.md) article, a custom functions project must include both a JSON metadata file and a script (either JavaScript or TypeScript) file to form a complete function.
 For a function to work properly, you need to associate the id with the JavaScript implementation.
 Make sure there is an association, otherwise the function will not be called.